 [ Back to Top ]

 Vanderbilt’s system of graduated sanctions and structured accountability action plans, is designed to educate and effect reflection on the part of students and their organizations, as well as to effect students’ and student organizations’ voluntary compliance with the policies and regulations established to protect themselves, other students, and the community.
-Vanderbilt hopes that educational conferences and deferred probationary periods will be sufficient to help students and their organizations make better choices so that separation from the community never becomes necessary.
+Vanderbilt hopes that educational conferences deferred probationary periods and probationary periods will be sufficient to help students and their organizations make better choices so that separation from the community never becomes necessary.

 The following, although not exhaustive, is a list of common sanctions and components for accountability action plans:

 - Restriction.
 Loss of privileges that are consistent with the violation and the rehabilitation of the student.
 This may include directives to refrain from entry to certain areas of campus or contact with particular individuals, or the loss of campus parking and driving privileges